kaiwinter/filemaker-data-api-import/README.md

 ## Using the tool
 1. FileMaker Cloud Admin Console: Enable the **FileMaker Data API** connector
 2. Create a table with the name `projects` and the columns `id`, `project_id` and `name`.
+3. Deactivate the option "Prohibit modification of value during data entry" of the `id` column.
-3. Put your credentials and database configuration in the file `src/main/resources/config.properties`:
+4. Put your credentials and database configuration in the file `src/main/resources/config.properties`:
    *USERNAME* - your username
    *PASSWORD* - your password
    *HOSTNAME* - your team's host
    *DATABASE* - your FileMaker database (aka 'app', target of the import)
+5. Run the import tool

 ## Additional informations